Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit manufacturer in Britain.

 Weston Foods was acquired by Allied Bakeries, also controlled by the Weston family, in 1939.

-W G Weston donated £100,000 to the British government to acquire RAF aircraft during the Battle of Britain in 1940.
+W G Weston donated £100,000 to the Royal Air Force to acquire six Hurricane and six Spitfire fighter planes in 1940.

 Post war: new products and acquisitions